evhub/rpgengine/README.md

 ### EQUIPPING WEAPONS:
 Upon loading in your PC you will notice that the variables 'attack' and 'damage' are left undefined.
 That is because the program doesn't know what weapon you would like to use.
 Here are the commands you would use to tell it:
 ```
 weapons:						# This will list off the different weapons available to you.
 									# NOTE: This list will include the different ways that you could hold your weapon or the different ranges you could use it at as separate weapons.
 Each of these will be labeled as 'weapon_#' with each number corresponding to a different way of holding or a different range.
-equip:: unarmed				# This will equip the weapon 'unarmed'.
+equip: "unarmed"				# This will equip the weapon 'unarmed'.
 Doing this will set the values of 'attack' and 'damage' to those of the weapon you have chosen.
-create:: weapon:: 1:: 1d2+1	# This will create a weapon called 'weapon' that has a '1' attack and a '1d2+1' damage.
+create: "weapon": "1": "1d2+1"	# This will create a weapon called 'weapon' that has a '1' attack and a '1d2+1' damage.
 ```

 ### CONNECTING TO OTHERS:
 One of RPGEngine's main features is the ability to connect to others.
 Once a connection is creaed a whole suite of new features become available.
 Creating a connection is quite simple and only requires a couple of commands:
 ```
-client:: 25566:: 8.24.563.274	# This command is used to connect to a game that is being created by the host.
+client: 25566: "8.24.563.274"	# This command is used to connect to a game that is being created by the host.
 The first variable is the port, the second is the IP address.
-host:: 25566:: 4				# This command is used to host a game.
+host: 25566: 4					# This command is used to host a game.
 The first variable is the port, the second variable is the number of players.
 The game will not start until that number of players have joined.
 									# NOTE: It is recommended that the host explicitly forward the port he/she would like to use for hosting.
 Not doing so may cause other players to be unable to connect.
 disconnect:						# This command will disconnect you from whomever you are currently connected to.
 ```